metalogica/cortex-proxy/README.md

 The proxy will automatically authorize and establish a mental command stream with the Emotiv BCI and then relay the data towards a port of your choice (default `:6969`).

-You must already have a Brain achine interface conencted to the Emotiv BCI before starting this proxy.
+You must already have a Brain machine interface conencted to the Emotiv BCI before starting this proxy.

 ```
 // start the server